pepstock-org/Charba-Wiki/versioned_docs/version-3.3/PluginColorSchemes.md

 chart.getOptions().getPlugins().setOptions(ColorSchemes.ID, option);
 ```

-Creating a build by `ColorSchemesOptionsBuilder.create()` it will use the global options as default, instead by `ColorSchemesOptionsBuilder.create(chart)` it will use the global chart options as default.
+Creating a color scheme options by `ColorSchemesOptionsBuilder.create()` it will use the global options as default, instead by `ColorSchemesOptionsBuilder.create(chart)` it will use the global chart options as default.

 ## Legend